wp-plugins/powerpress/readme.txt

 0.2 released on 08/11/2008
 Initial release of Blubrry PowerPress

+== Upgrade Notice ==

+= 1.0.4 =
+Fixed compatibility bug introduced in WordPress 2.9 for web servers with versions of PHP older than 5.2.
+Users with older versions of PHP are strongly encouraged to upgrade.

+= 1.0.2 =
+First stable release of Blubrry PowerPress.
+Users are strongly encouraged to upgrade.

 == Contributors ==
 Angelo Mandato, CIO [RawVoice](http://www.rawvoice.com) - Plugin founder, architect and lead developer